Enhancing Group Fairness in Online Settings Using Oblique Decision Forests: Experiments

 We also conduct experiments on (a) CivilComments~\citep{jigsaw} toxicity classification and (b) CelebA~\citep{liu2015faceattributes} image classification datasets.
 CivilComments is a natural language dataset where the task involves classifying whether an online comment is toxic or not.
 We use religion as the protected attribute and consider instances of religion labels: ``\textit{Muslim}'' and ``\textit{Christian}'', as they showcase the maximum discrepancy in toxicity.
 For CivilComments, we obtain text representations from the instruction-tuned model, Instructor~\citep{INSTRUCTOR} by using the prompt ``Represent a toxicity comment for classifying its toxicity as toxic or non-toxic: [\texttt{comment}]''.
 CelebA dataset contains 200K images of celebrity faces with 40 categorical attributes.
 Following previous works~\citep{jung2022re, qiao2022graph, jung2022learning, liu2021just}, we select ``blond hair" as the task label and ``gender" as the protected attribute.
 For CelebA, we retrieve the image representations from the CLIP model~\citep{radford2021learning}.

-In Figure~\ref{fig:results-2}, we report the fairness-accuracy trade-off plots for the above datasets.
-We observe that {\X} {\ar} achieves the best accuracy-fairness trade-off on both datasets.
+In Figure~\ref{fig:results-2}, we report the fairness-accuracy trade-off plots, where we observe that {\X} {\ar} achieves the best accuracy-fairness trade-off on both datasets.
 Similar to tabular datasets, we observe that the MLP {\mlp} and Leaf {\leaf} baselines are unable to improve the fairness scores at all.
-The Hoeffding tree (HT) baseline {\vht} achieves subpar accuracy scores on both datasets.
-It achieves decent fairness scores as it is unable to converge on the task.
+Hoeffding tree (HT) baseline {\vht} achieves decent fairness scores but is unable to converge on the task.
 This highlights the limitations of traditional decision trees when dealing with non-axis-aligned data.